davidgev86/ContractorFlow/CLEANUP_SUMMARY.md

 # Codebase Cleanup & Validation Summary

 ## Overview
-Completed comprehensive cleanup and validation of the ContractorFlow codebase to ensure proper structure, documentation, and maintainability.
+Completed comprehensive cleanup and validation of the FieldContractorFlow codebase to ensure proper structure, documentation, and maintainability.

 ## ✅ Completed Cleanup Tasks